Chovin/GenesisTheRealm/README.md

 Each gallery is automatically generated from the image folders in the `public/images` folders.
 Sub-folders (like `public/images/Seasons/2/special_segment`) have `data.json` files in them which optionally has more information for the pictures

+If you'd like to close applications, simply set `PUBLIC_APPS_CLOSED_UNTIL` in `.env` to the date applications will be opening again.
+This will cause a popup on the apply page letting the person know applications are closed.
+Leave the value blank to reopen applications.

 ## deploying

 remember to set `BASE_PATH` in your `.env` if where you're deploying it to is served at a subpath.